Lila Moss earns praise for wearing insulin pump during Fendi x Versace show

 Type 1 diabetes happens in people who cannot produce enough insulin, the hormone which controls blood glucose.
 This can lead to levels of glucose in the blood becoming too high.

-People diagnosed with Type 1 diabetes need to have daily injections of glucose or wear an insulin pump, a small device that gives the body the insulin it needs throughout the day and night.
+People diagnosed with Type 1 diabetes need to have daily injections of insulin or wear an insulin pump, a small device that gives the body the insulin it needs throughout the day and night.

 On Monday, Lila shared photographs and footage from the show to her Instagram.

-Note: This article was amended on 29 September 2021.
-It previously said that people with Type 1 diabetes need injections of glucose which is incorrect, they need injections of insulin.